 Geoffrey Chaucer, the Father of English Poetry

-It took some centuries for English to find its feet as an appropriate tongue for the educated classes, but by Shakespeare’s day it was a rich and colourful language flavoured with influence from across Europe and beyond, and so the great playwright wrote in his own language rather than courtly French or classical Latin.
+It took some centuries for English to find its feet as an appropriate tongue for the educated classes, but by Shakespeare’s day, it was a rich and colorful language flavored with influence from across Europe and beyond, and so the great playwright wrote in his own language rather than courtly French or classical Latin.
 It’s no coincidence that Shakespeare based many of his own plays on the works of Chaucer, whose efforts to translate and innovate sparked one of the richest literary traditions of any language.

 Victorian theories of translation

 As literary trends came and went, so too did trends in translation.
-The Victorians’ interest in all things exotic, coupled with their exacting standards of accuracy and obsession with categorisation meant that new standards of precision became the norm.
-The goal here was to ‘metaphrase’, make a literal translation, rather than to ‘paraphrase’, making a translation ‘in other words’.
-Whereas Chaucer and Shakespeare were paraphrasers, tinkering with older texts, changing the plot, adding characters or otherwise ‘bettering’ their source material, Victorian translation held scrupulous accuracy and ‘metaphrase’ to be of prime importance.
+The Victorians’ interest in all things exotic, coupled with their exacting standards of accuracy and obsession with categorization meant that new standards of precision became the norm.
+The goal here was to ‘metaphrase’, make a literal translation, rather than to ‘paraphrase’, making a translation ‘in other words.
+Whereas Chaucer and Shakespeare were paraphrasers, tinkering with older texts, changing the plot, adding characters, or otherwise ‘bettering’ their source material, Victorian translation held scrupulous accuracy and ‘metaphrase’ to be of prime importance.

-Translation as we know it today, in which accurate representation of content is valued above stylistic flair and artistic expression, only really came into being in the 20th century, when many great intellectuals began to turn their attention to the nature of translation.
-Increasing industrialisation and globalisation, not to mention the multinational alliances of the first-ever truly global wars, meant that cross-cultural communication became increasingly important.
-In the 1950s and 1960s universities began to systematically develop theories of translation, and this was accompanied by a growing academic interest in language acquisition, psychology and anthropology.
+Translation as we know it today, in which accurate representation of the content is valued above stylistic flair and artistic expression, only really came into being in the 20th century, when many great intellectuals began to turn their attention to the nature of translation.
+Increasing industrialization and globalization, not to mention the multinational alliances of the first-ever truly global wars, meant that cross-cultural communication became increasingly important.
+In the 1950s and 1960s, universities began to systematically develop theories of translation, and this was accompanied by a growing academic interest in language acquisition, psychology, and anthropology.
 Sparked by the cultural dynamite of the internet the late twentieth century saw an explosion in communications, with translation becoming a gigantic industry all of its own.
-Technological advancements have allowed translators to access vast resources including dictionaries, corpuses and encyclopaedias at the click of a mouse, and CAT tools (Computer Assisted Translation tools) now make modern translation quicker and more accurate than ever before.
+Technological advancements have allowed translators to access vast resources including dictionaries, corpora, and encyclopedias at the click of a mouse, and CAT tools (Computer Assisted Translation tools) now make modern translation quicker and more accurate than ever before.
 As for the future, many predict that machines will be doing all our translations for us, as science fiction becomes science fact.
-But if you’re waiting for the Singularity you’ll be waiting a while still, as computers, for all their remarkable abilities, are still woefully inept when it comes to the vast complexity and beauty of human speech.
+But if you’re waiting for the Singularity you’ll be waiting a while still, like computers, for all their remarkable abilities, are still woefully inept when it comes to the vast complexity and beauty of human speech.